bruh-boys/dune/README.md

 }
 ```

-To do anything useful besides basic calculations, it needs to import the standard library:
+To import the standard library:

 ```Go
 package main